Eeny, meeny, miny, mo – which golf course will I choose for my golf day? I think I will choose that one over there.

 Use an external event manager to organise your event - a respected golf event manager will have built up good relationships with many of the golf courses that you are looking at as a venue.
 Whilst the event manager cannot magically create availability from nothing, they are generally kept advised of late changes to availability ahead of a company which has had no prior dealings with a golf club.

 Book a long way in advance - a number of golf clubs allow the booking of a day in excess of 12 months prior to the event.
 Whilst this requires plenty of forward thinking, it is a good way of getting on the roundabout.
-To give you an idea of how far in advance you can book GOLFSelect has, in the last week, confirmed four golf days for over 14 months in advance on behalf of a number of its clients.

 So what is the best way of going about finding a venue?